eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 While developing on iceoryx you want to know if your changes are breaking existing functions or if your newly written googletests are passing.
 For that purpose we are generating CMake targets which are executing the tests.
 But first we need to build them:

 ```bash
 cmake -Bbuild -Hiceoryx_meta -DBUILD_TEST=ON
 cmake --build build
 ```

 CMake is automatically installing GoogleTest as dependency and build the tests against it.
-Please note that if you want to build tests for extensions like the DDS-Gateway you need to enable that in the CMake build.
+Please note that if you want to build tests for extensions like the DDS-Gateway you need to enable that as well in the CMake build.
 To build all tests simply add `-DBUILD_ALL` to the CMake command

 !!! hint
     Before creating a Pull-Request, you should check your code for compiler warnings.
 For that purpose is the `-DBUILD_STRICT` CMake option available which treats compiler warnings as errors.
 This flag is enabled on the GitHub CI for building Pull-Requests.

 Now lets execute the all tests:

 ```bash
 cd iceoryx/build
 make all_tests
 ```

 Some of the tests are timing critical and needs a stable environment.
 We call them timing tests and have them in a separate targets available:

 ```bash
 make timing_module_tests
 make timing_integration_tests
 ```

 In iceoryx we distinguish between different testlevels.
 The most important are: Moduletests and Integrationtests.
 Moduletests are basically Unit-tests where the focus is on class level with black-box testing.
 In Integrationtests are multiple classes within one component (e.g. mepoo config) tested together.